misokg/NIPS2017/README-draft.md

 The misoKG algorithm proposed by [Matthias Poloczek][4], [Jialei Wang][6], and [Peter Frazier][5] is tolerant to both noise and bias.
 Therefore, it is able to efficiently leverage cheap information sources, maximizing the expected incremental gain per unit cost.

 ### A MISO-specific generative model
+Suppose that there are two information sources IS 1 and IS 2 that approximate the true objective IS 0.
+These information sources may each be subject to an unknown bias.
+Denote the bias of IS 1 by delta_1(x) = IS0(x) - IS1(x).  delta_2 is defined analogously.

+The following animation illustrates how the posterior belief about the internal models of the information sources and the involved biases evolves as we obtain samples from each IS.
+Note that all observations are noiseless.
+Initially, all IS are sampled at the same points.

 <center><img src="https://github.com/misokg/NIPS2017/blob/master/illustration_misoKG_model.gif" height="1060" width="1164"></center>

 ## Installation